MacBook Pro (Intel-based): Magic Keyboard revision

-Apple unveiled the fifth revision of the Touch Bar 13-inch MacBook Pro in 2020 and the 16-inch MacBook Pro on November 13, 2019, replacing the 15-inch model.
+Apple announced the 16-inch MacBook Pro on November 13, 2019, replacing the 15-inch model.
 Similar in size to the 15-inch model, it has a larger 16-inch 3072x1920 Retina display set in a narrower bezel, the largest MacBook screen since the 17-inch unibody MacBook Pro that was discontinued in 2012.
 It has a physical Escape key, a Touch Bar, and a now-separate sapphire-glass-covered Touch ID sensor at the right end of the Touch Bar that doubles as a power button.
 It uses a scissor mechanism keyboard almost identical to Apple's wireless Magic Keyboard, providing more travel than the previous revision's "Butterfly" keyboard.

 Like its predecessor, the 16-inch MacBook Pro has four combined Thunderbolt 3 ports that support USB-C 3.1 Gen 2 and dual DisplayPort 1.4 signals, providing 6016×3384 output to run the Pro Display XDR at full resolution.
 Any port can be used for charging, it includes a 96 W USB-C power adapter.
 At launch only the included adapter and the Pro Display XDR provide full host power.
 Peripherals that delivered 87 W for the 15-inch model, such as LG Ultrafine displays, are recommended to be used with a separate power supply.
 It also has a 3.5 mm headphone jack.

 It uses the same Coffee Lake CPUs as the 2019 15-inch model.
 Purchasers can choose between AMD Radeon Pro 5300M or 5500M GPUs with up to 8 GB of GDDR6 memory (or from June 2020 onwards, a 5600M GPU with 8 GB of HBM2 memory), up to 64 GB of 2667 MHz DDR4 memory, and up to 8 TB of SSD storage.
 It includes better speakers, a better three-microphone array, and a 100 Wh battery, the largest that can be easily carried onto a commercial airliner under U.S. Transportation Security Administration rules.

 On May 4, 2020, Apple announced an updated 13-inch model with the Magic Keyboard.
 The four Thunderbolt port version comes with Ice Lake processors, updated graphics, up to 32 GB of memory and 4 TB of storage, and supports 6K output to run the Pro Display XDR.
 The two Thunderbolt port version has the same Coffee Lake processors, graphics, and maximum storage and memory as the 2019 two Thunderbolt port models.
 The 2020 13-inch models also gain 0.02 inches (0.6 mm) in thickness over the 2019 models.